commercetools/merchant-center-application-kit/README.md

 - gathers `/metrics` for Prometheus
 - provides a `/version` endpoint with the current revision hash (git SHA)
 - intercepts `/logout` redirects to clear the HTTP cookie for the access token

-### Release process

-We use Google Cloud Container Registry to build and store the Docker image, using a Build trigger connected to our GitHub repo.

-- the trigger is configured to be executed based on the git tag matching the regex `http-server-[0-9].[0-9].[0-9]`
-  - the reason is to avoid triggering the build on every push/commit on e.g. `master`, instead we need to explicitly "tag a release"
-  - whenever we push some changes for the dockerfile, we should create a new tag `git tag -m "Http server: 2.0.0" http-server-2.0.0 && git push --tags`, obviously using a proper semver
-- remember to bump the version in the following places:
-  - `package.json`
-  - `_PKG_VERSION` in `cloudbuild.yaml`
-  - `image.tag` in the `values.yaml` of the related K8s chart
-- the Google Cloud project used for the registry is called `ct-images`